FreeCAD/FreeCAD-documentation/wiki/Doxygen.md

 ## Doxygen with C++ code

-The [Getting started (Step 3)](http   *//www.doxygen.nl/manual/starting.html) section of the Doxygen manual mentions the basic ways of documenting the sources.
+The [Getting started (Step 3)](http://www.doxygen.nl/manual/starting.html) section of the Doxygen manual mentions the basic ways of documenting the sources.

-For members, classes and namespaces there are basically two options   *
+For members, classes and namespaces there are basically two options:

 1. Place a special \"documentation block\" (a commented paragraph) before the declaration or definition of the function, member, class or namespace.
 For file, class and namespace members (variables) it is also allowed to place the documentation directly after the member.
-See section [Special comment blocks](http   *//www.doxygen.nl/manual/docblocks.html#specialblock) in the manual to learn more about these blocks.
+See section [Special comment blocks](http://www.doxygen.nl/manual/docblocks.html#specialblock) in the manual to learn more about these blocks.
 2. Place a special documentation block somewhere else (another file or another location in the same file) and put a \"structural command\" in the documentation block.
 A structural command links a documentation block to a certain entity that can be documented (a function, member, variable, class, namespace or file).
-See section [Documentation at other places](http   *//www.doxygen.nl/manual/docblocks.html#structuralcommands) in the manual to learn more about structural commands.
+See section [Documentation at other places](http://www.doxygen.nl/manual/docblocks.html#structuralcommands) in the manual to learn more about structural commands.

-Note   *
+Note:

 -   The advantage of the first option is that you do not have to repeat the name of the entity (function, member, variable, class, or namespace), as Doxygen will analyze the code and extract the relevant information.
 -   Files can only be documented using the second option, since there is no way to put a documentation block before a file.
 Of course, file members (functions, variables, typedefs, defines) do not need an explicit structural command; just putting a documentation block before or after them will work fine.

-### First style   * documentation block before the code
+### First style: documentation block before the code

 Usually you\'d want to document the code in the header file, just before the class declaration or function prototype.
 This keeps the declaration and documentation close to each other, so it\'s easy to update the latter one if the first one changes.